dlb727/practicalmachinelearning/index.md

 ```

 ## Test Data Prediction Results (Test Data: 20 Cases)
-The following classes are predicted for the 20 test cases: `r TESTpred`.
+The following classes are predicted for the 20 test cases: C, C, A, A, C, E, D, C, A, A, A, A, B, A, E, E, A, B, B, B.

 Since there is no "classe" variable attached to the actual test data, there is no way to compute the accuracy of these test case predictions.
 It can only be assumed to be lower than the accuracy for the testing portion of the training data, but it will hopefully be close.